srid/srid/free/Seriousness.md

 http://actualfreedom.com.au/richard/listdcorrespondence/listd07.htm

-**RICHARD:** ... this [[Naivete|naive]] boy from the farm writing all these millions of words, this big kid with adult sensibilities tapping with two fingers at this keyboard, is perpetually aged circa 14 years (à la the ‘Peter Pan’ chronicles for example) until physical death.
+**RICHARD:** ... this [[Naivete|naive]] boy from the farm writing all these millions of words, this big kid with adult sensibilities tapping with two fingers at this keyboard, is perpetually aged circa 14 years (à la the ‘Peter Pan’ chronicles for example) until physical [[Death|death]].

 **RESPONDENT:** _It’s as if you are reading my mind ...
 I was going to type something very similar, you beat me to it!_